girobusan/imp/README.md

 ## How it works

 When you load IMP!
-Locally, it opens up an editor, where ypu can enter or import your text, setup SEO tags and custom CSS.
+Locally, it opens up an editor, where you can enter or import your text, setup SEO tags and custom CSS.
 When the very same page is served over http, user gets a light, **static** HTML.

 ## Step by step guide